Edit22/Edit22/README.md

- :compass: I'm based in England
+ :compass: I'm based in England <br>
  :nerd_face: Currently, I'm learning everything related to Frontend development 🔭 Looking to land a permanent job
  :stew: See mt portfolio at: